shadowbq/matrix.dot.files/docs/README.ruby.md

 \curl -sSL https://get.rvm.io | bash -s stable --ruby
 ```

-* GPG in OSX forces IPv6 but fails to resolve, so we disable this junk in gpg.
+* Note: GPG in OSX forces IPv6 but fails to resolve, so we disable this junk in gpg.

 ### Installing Required Gems